dwcowan/RegClassifier/docs/Matlab_Style_Guide.md

 ### 3. Testing
 - Store tests in a `tests/` folder mirroring source structure.
-- Name each test file `testName.m` and ensure the function or class name matches the file.
+- Name each test file `testName.m` and define the class as `classdef testName`, using lowerCamelCase with a `test` prefix.
 - Provide at least one unit test for every public function and class method.
 - Maintain separate suites tagged with `Smoke` and `Regression`:
   - `run_smoke_test` executes a fast subset validating environment and key workflows.